 Admission to College for Adults: Bachelor's Degrees

-Admission into the College for Adults (CFA) as a bachelor's degree-seeking student is based on a holistic evaluation of each candidate's ability to succeed in the degree program into which he or she is seeking admission.
+Admission into the College for Adults (CFA) as a bachelor's degree-seeking student is based on a holistic evaluation of each candidate's ability to succeed in the degree program into which they seek admission.

 Applicants must send the following to the Office of Admission for the College for Adults: